Metronomy: Live performances

-Metronomy have toured widely throughout the UK and Europe supporting acts such as Coldplay, Bloc Party, CSS, Klaxons, Kate Nash and Justice.
+Metronomy have toured widely throughout the UK and mainland Europe supporting acts such as Coldplay, Bloc Party, CSS, Klaxons, Kate Nash and Justice.
 They engaged in their first headline UK tour in 2008.
 Metronomy have also played gigs in America and Canada notably at the 2007 SXSW.

 Metronomy's live shows include dance routines and light shows.
 Most notably they use push lights stuck to their chests.
 Mount explained: "We did our first gig in Brighton, and a few days before I saw these lights in a pound shop and I thought 'we'll whack these on our t-shirts and do some synchronised light shows!'
 I'm totally aware that some people hate it but equally I think some people enjoy it just for the fact that it's a bit of fun."

 Metronomy performed at Field Day music festival in Sydney on New Year's Day 2012 and toured the UK in February 2012 with Two Door Cinema Club, Tribes and Azealia Banks on the NME Awards Tour 2012.
 They also performed at Primavera Sound Festival in Barcelona in May 2014, at Rock Werchter in Belgium in June 2014 and at Festival No.6 at Portmeirion, Wales in September 2015.

 In June 2022, Metronomy appeared at Glastonbury Festival.